 Will the leadership to deliver this agenda in the UK come from the very top?
 And will Secretaries of State take full responsibility for their departments’ performance against relevant SDG targets?
 Will the framework to monitor, assess and incentivise action be put in place?
 Will we engage our civil society partners in a high-level advisory capacity to represent economic, environmental and social aspects of sustainable development, as asked by the UKSSD?
 The issue was raised by the noble Lord, Lord Hunt of Chesterton, who spoke of the useful expertise that lies in technical agencies.
 What is the plan to harness expertise of that nature?

 The fact is that, four years on from the adoption of the SDGs, we have not produced anything that says we are taking this agenda seriously.
-This is poor performance from the country that was instrumental in bringing the UN document, Transforming Our World, in which the SDGs are embedded—we brought it to fruition and to universal acceptance.
+This is poor performance from the country that was instrumental in bringing the UN document, Transforming Our World, in which the SDGs are embedded, to fruition and to universal acceptance.
 As the fifth richest nation, with an aspiration to cement the “Global Britain” brand on the international stage, we must lead by example; the point was made in the debate by several noble Lords, but I particularly associate it with the noble Lord, Lord Rogan.
 We must lead by example and fix our fault lines at home—fault lines that the EU referendum exposed in dramatic fashion.

 Where is the UK action plan to tackle goal 1, which is to end poverty in all its forms everywhere?
 Several noble Lords—the noble Baronesses, Lady Suttie, Lady Walmsley and Lady Grender, among them—have mentioned the report of the UN special rapporteur on poverty.
 He concluded by saying: